setms/book/docs/requirements/digest/elicitation.md

 Try to keep design out of the requirements as much as possible.
 For instance, focus on user _tasks_ rather than user _interfaces_.
+You can only go so far with that, however.
+For instance, sometimes you need to design (part of) the architecture to enable analysis of requirements.
+When dealing with systems of systems, you need to know whether the requirement is for the software or for a non-software component.
+You also need to know what the interface requirements are.

 Reject the solutions that stakeholders often offer.
 Instead, describe the underlying needs that those solutions address.